cznic/ccir/README.md

 # What's this all about?

 Not much yet.
 Consider this an early technology preview, it can now handle only C programs of complexity comparable to `helloworld.c`.
-Nonetheless, you should be hopefully able, using today's (2017-02-11) commits of [ir](https://github.com/cznic/ir), [virtual](https://github.com/cznic/virtual) and this package, reproduce the results, annotated excerpts of which follow, issuing
+Nonetheless, you should be hopefully able, using today's (2017-02-11) commits of [ir](https://github.com/cznic/ir), [virtual](https://github.com/cznic/virtual) and this package, to reproduce the results, annotated excerpts of which follow, by issuing

 ```bash